Main Menu

 It can be nerve-racking to be evaluated by someone you’ve never met.
 That’s why it’s important to incorporate your personality into your application.
 Just as employing a good bedside manner is essential to maintaining patients, adding personal touches will humanize your application and heighten your appeal to medical school admissions representatives.

-You can accomplish this by incorporating personal experiences into your essays and secondary application: discuss why you want to study medicine, your favorite research projects or notable insights from your volunteer or work experience.
+You can accomplish this by incorporating personal experiences into your essays and secondary application.
+For example, discuss why you want to study medicine, your favorite research projects or notable insights from your volunteer or work experience.

-You did it!
-Your hard work in submitting a top-notch application paid off, and you’ve been selected for an interview!
+If your hard work in submitting a top-notch application pays off, you’ll be selected for an interview.
 This is your first opportunity to make a face-to-face impression in front of the admissions department.

 At this stage, it can be tempting to feel overly confident; however, it is important that you treat this like a job interview.
 If you find that you get nervous meeting people or stumble answering questions, then you’ll want to practice your interview in advance.

-The good news is that getting practice is easy!
+The good news is that getting practice is easy.
 Grab a friend or schedule an appointment with your pre-health advisor and let them ask you some common interview questions.
-This is a great way to get honest feedback and to improve your answers.
+This is an excellent way to get honest feedback and to improve your answers.

-Applying to medical school is a long-term process and earning an acceptance letter is a rewarding accomplishment.
-By following the advice above, we hope that you can enhance your medical school application to help accomplish your goals of becoming a doctor.
+Applying to medical school is a long-term process, and earning an acceptance letter is a rewarding accomplishment.
+At the University of Florida, we offer several entirely online medical sciences programs designed to bring you closer to your goal of attending medical school.